-Iceland, like all of the Nordic countries, drive on the right – the same side as in the United States.
+All of the Scandinavian/Nordic countries drive on the right – the same side as in the United States.

 Seven nights is the maximum, and it is only possible when flying with Icelandair.

-The ships that sail up and down the west coast of Norway.
-It operates all year long; though on Christmas the ships stay in whatever port town they are in that day.
+The ships that sail up and down the west coast of Norway travel an historic route, operating all year long; though on Christmas the ships stay in whatever port town they are in that day.
 Sailings can be done at any time – it depends on which season you would like to experience.
 Costs are higher in the summer months, but the northbound cruise does sail into Geiranger Fjord.
 Fares are lower in the wintertime, when one also has a good chance at seeing the elusive Northern Lights, along with beautiful snow-capped mountains.
 Hurtigruten and Havila Voyages now share this coastal cruise route, alternating days of the week that each cruise line sails.

 No. We can create travel packages that include your family farm or other heritage specific sights, but we cannot figure out where those places might be.